-4.1.4 Programs
+1.1.4 Programs

 A program directs the data logger on how and when sensors are measured, calculations are made, data is stored, and devices are controlled.
 The application program for the CR300 series is written in CRBasic, a programming language that includes measurement, data processing, and analysis routines, as well as the standard BASIC instruction set.
 For simple applications, Short Cut, a user-friendly program generator, can be used to generate the program.
-See also:
+For more demanding programs, use the full featured CRBasic Editor.